mnikjom/The-Northern-Experience/README.md

 ## Quick Guide for Optional Mods:

-These two mods are optional (not included in WJ installer), but HIGHLY recommended:
+Optional (not included in WJ installer), but HIGHLY recommended:

 #### [Eremite Camping and Combat for Campfire](https://www.dracotorre.com/mods/eremitecamping/)